-- OP1 measure length, mass, time and temperature (SI units); perform simple calculations based on these to find the derived quantities: area, volume, density, speed, velocity and acceleration - OP2 measure mass and volume of fixed quantities of a variety of solids and liquids and hence determine their densities - OP3 investigate flotation for a variety of solids and liquids in water and other liquids, and relate the results of this investigation to their densities - OP4 appreciate the concept of force; recall that the newton is the unit of force; describe forces and their effects - OP5 investigate examples of friction and the effect of lubrication - OP6 investigate the relationship between the extension of a spring and the applied force - OP7 recall that weight is the force due to gravity and that weight can vary with location; recall that mass in kilograms multiplied by 10 is approximately equal in magnitude to weight in newtons on the surface of the earth - OP8 find the centre of gravity of a thin lamina; investigate the role of centre of gravity in design for stability and equilibrium - OP9 investigate the law of the lever; recall two everyday applications of levers - OP10 state the relationship between pressure, force and area; perform simple calculations using this relationship - OP11 investigate the relationship between pressure and depth for a liquid - OP12 show that air has mass and occupies space
+- OP1 measure length, mass, time and temperature, and perform simple calculations based on these to find the derived quantities: area, volume, density, speed, velocity, and acceleration; understand that units of measurement follow the SI system - OP2 measure mass and volume of a variety of solids and liquids and hence determine their densities - OP3 investigate flotation for a variety of solids and liquids in water and other liquids, and relate the results of this investigation to their densities - OP4 understand the concept of force, recall that the newton is the unit of force, and describe forces and their effects - OP5 investigate examples of friction and the effect of lubrication - OP6 investigate the relationship between the extension of a spring and the applied force - OP7 understand that weight is the force of gravity and that weight varies with location; recall that mass in kilograms multiplied by 10 is approximately equal to weight in newtons on the surface of the earth - OP8 find the centre of gravity of a thin lamina; investigate the role of centre of gravity in design for stability and equilibrium - OP9 investigate the law of the lever; recall two everyday applications of levers - OP10 understand the relationship between pressure, force and area; perform simple calculations using this relationship - OP11 investigate the relationship between pressure and depth for a liquid - OP12 show that air has mass and occupies space

-- OP13 associate change in the pressure exerted by the atmosphere with change in altitude - OP14 examine weather charts to observe variations in atmospheric pressure and relate these to weather conditions - OP15 define and give the units for work, energy and power; state the relationship between work and power and perform simple calculations based on this relationship - OP16 classify sources of energy as renewable or non-renewable - OP17 state the principle of conservation of energy - OP18 explain why the sun is considered our primary source of energy and how this is important in food production and energy supply - OP19 list the advantages and disadvantages of different energy sources, including nuclear sources of energy, as part of the solution to national energy needs - OP20 identify different forms of energy and carry out simple experiments to show the following energy conversions: - a. chemical energy to electrical energy to heat energy - b. electrical energy to magnetic energy to kinetic energy - c. light energy to electrical energy to kinetic energy - OP21 give examples of energy conversion from everyday experience.
+- OP13 understand that the atmosphere exerts pressure and that atmospheric pressure varies with height - OP14 examine weather charts to observe variations in atmospheric pressure and relate these to weather conditions - OP15 define and give the units for work, energy and power, state the relationship between work and power, and perform simple calculations based on this relationship - OP16 classify sources of energy as renewable or non-renewable - OP17 state the principle of conservation of energy - OP18 explain why the sun is considered our primary source of energy and how this is important in food production and energy supply - OP19 list the advantages and disadvantages of different energy sources, including nuclear sources of energy, as part of the solution to national energy needs - OP20 identify different forms of energy and carry out simple experiments to show the following energy conversions: - a. chemical energy to electrical energy to heat energy - b. electrical energy to magnetic energy to kinetic energy - c. light energy to electrical energy to kinetic energy - OP21 give examples of energy conversion from everyday experience.